Ventiv-Technology/AppConfig/README.md

 - Code reduction by using libraries instead of custom code (Angular vs JQuery should help here with data binding)
 - The following are additional features that may be tackled
     - Properties Grouping.
 Ability to group properties together, instead of just having them alphabetical
+    - Sorting ability.
+Sort Groups as well as Properties within groups.
     - Versioning.
 Have a log of all changes done to an Application / Environment by user (if logged in) or by other information such as IP
     - Comparing 2 environments (http://ejohn.org/projects/javascript-diff-algorithm/)
     - Better Visual Comparison when overridden - Maybe use http://ejohn.org/projects/javascript-diff-algorithm/ or https://github.com/webjars/diff